thumbor/thumbor-aws/README.md

 At this point the following are supported:

 * S3 Storage - Retrieve and store source files from an S3 bucket and use them in thumbor for transforming images, as well as storing detector data and security keys for each file;
-* S3 Result Storage - Retrieve and store resulting images to avoid recalculating them.
+* S3 Result Storage - Retrieve and store resulting images to S3 and avoid recalculating them.
+These can be set to be public-read and thus be served directly from S3.

 In the future there are plans of adding support for other AWS services.